albee/rattle-iros-2022/README.md

 `[-s, --sim]` : Run a simulation test.
 Defaults to hardware.
 ```

-Tests19 and 78 are good demonstration tests to try out next--see the full list below!
+Tests19 and 78 are good demonstration tests to try out next---see the full list below!

-See `execute_asap/README.md` for high-level usage instructions to understand how nodes are started/stopped
+* See `execute_asap/README.md` for high-level usage instructions to understand how nodes are started/stopped
 and the execution flow of test commands.

-* Note that tests start from desired initial conditions!
-You might need to rerun a test to allow Astrobee to reach the proper start state. *
+* *Note that tests start from desired initial conditions!
+You might need to rerun a test to allow Astrobee to reach the proper start state.*